Brad Gushue: Brier appearances

 Gushue won the 2007 provincial championship, defeating Trent Skanes in the final.
 Gushue seemed ready to add a Brier title to his Olympic Gold, finishing the round robin of the 2007 Tim Hortons Brier with a strong 8–3 record for 2nd place, earning himself a spot in the 1v2 Page Playoff game, where he beat Ontario's Glenn Howard (who he had lost to in the round robin) with a calm, measured performance.
 Critics said he could not muster without Russ any longer with him to tame his overly aggressive tendencies.
-His team thus advanced to the finals, where they would have a rematch with Howard, and this time would lose, in a game that would turn when in the 7th end tied 5-5 and with hammer, rather than taking 1, Brad tried an extremely difficult (many said impossible) shot for 3 or 4, which he would miss to give up a crucial steal of 2, firmly handing the momentum over to the Howard side.
+His team thus advanced to the final, where they would have a rematch with Howard, and this time would lose, in a game that would turn when in the 7th end tied 5-5 and with hammer, rather than taking 1, Brad tried an extremely difficult (many said impossible) shot for 3 or 4, which he would miss to give up a crucial steal of 2, firmly handing the momentum over to the Howard side.
 This choice led to many of his critics again questioning his brash nature of wanting to go for the boldest shots unnecessarily at times and questioning if he could ever win again without strategic mastermind Russ Howard still at his side.

 Gushue won his second straight provincial title, defeating Labrador City's Keith Ryan in the 2008 Newfoundland and Labrador Tankard.
 At the 2008 Tim Hortons Brier, Gushue's team failed to make the playoffs, losing a tie-breaker to British Columbia's Bob Ursel.

 At the 2009 Brier, Team Gushue performed strongly, ending the round robin in 3rd place.
 However, a loss in the 3v4 game to eventual runner-up Jeff Stoughton left him finishing the event in 4th place.

 In 2010 Gushue would again be a playoff team, ending the round robin in 4th place.
 However, he would lose to eventual winner Kevin Koe in the 3v4 game, for the 2nd straight year finishing in 4th place.

 During the 2011 Tim Horton's Brier event in London, The Gushue Rink won the first-ever Brier bronze medal game, defeating Kevin Martin (Alberta) 10–5.
 He had an excellent round robin, for the first time in his career, finishing the round robin in 1st place at 9-2 (Jeff Stoughton and Kevin Martin were also 9-2 but had lost their round robin meetings with Gushue).
 He would lose both the 1v2 game to Stoughton and the semifinal to Glenn Howard.
 Still, this would be his first podium finish at the Brier since his silver in 2007 and his second medal overall.